-When we make decisions and set timeframes, we use the dates we send an email rather than the date it was delivered or received.
+When we make decisions and set timeframes, we use the date we send in an email rather than the date it was delivered or received.

 If you don't receive an email you're expecting, please check your junk mail first, then contact us.